Most—but not all—food is allowed through airport security.

-So while yes, you can bring food through TSA checkpoints, there are some important exceptions and rules to know before you head to the airport with your in-flight snack carefully tucked away in your bag.
+Still, certain foods can causes delays at airport security.
+So while yes, you can bring food through TSA checkpoints, there are some important exceptions and rules to know before you head to the airport with a handful of plane snacks tucked away in your bag.

 What snacks can you bring through TSA?

 You can bring most food through TSA, but your snacks, just like your toiletries, are subject to the 3-1-1 liquids rule.
 If they’re considered a liquid, paste, or gel—a classification that isn’t always obvious—they must be under 3.4 ounces.
-This includes liquids and liquidy things like juice, yogurt, syrup, soup, jams, jellies, condiments, or anything jarred in oil, as well as spreadables like nut butters, pâté, creamy cheeses, frosting, hummus, and other dips.
-So while that five-ounce yogurt may get you in trouble, a 1.2-ounce packet of nut butter shouldn’t be a problem.
+This includes liquids and liquidy things, such as any drink, yogurt, syrup, soup, jams and jellies, condiments, or anything jarred in oil, as well as spreadables like nut butters, pâté, creamy cheeses, frosting, and dips and spreads such as hummus.
+So while that five-ounce yogurt won’t make it through TSA, a 1.2-ounce packet of nut butter isn’t a problem.

 Items exempt from the 3.4-ounce rule include: